Kerry Reed-Gilbert

 Kerry Reed-Gilbert (24 October 1956 – 13 July 2019) was an Australian poet, author, collector, editor, educator, a champion of Indigenous writers and an Aboriginal rights activist.
 She was a Wiradjuri woman.

 Early life

 Born on 24 October 1956 in central New South Wales, Reed-Gilbert was orphaned at three months old when her father Kevin Gilbert murdered her mother Gomah Gilbert (née Scott).
 Reed-Gilbert was raised by her father's sister, whom Reed-Gilbert called "Mummy", and she became the youngest of eight children.

 Reed-Gilbert was a Wiradjuri woman and her childhood memoirs are published in The Cherry Picker's Daughter: A childhood memoir.

 Career

-Reed-Gilbert wrote poetry and prose and was actively involved in writers groups and publishing the work of Aboriginal, Torres Strait Islander and Maori writers.
+Reed-Gilbert wrote poetry and prose and was actively involved in writers groups and publishing the work of Aboriginal, Torres Strait Islander and Māori writers.

-She was the inaugural Chairperson of the First Nations Australia Writers Network (FNAWN).
+She was the co-founder and inaugural Chairperson of the First Nations Australia Writers Network (FNAWN).
 She was also a member of the Aboriginal Studies Press Advisory Committee.
+Reed-Gilbert was instrumental in strengthening the governance of Us Mob Writing group to where she was a member and the chairperson.